President’s Welcome

 Welcome to the website of the Society for French Studies.
 You will find here a comprehensive source of information about the Society’s many activities, including our publications, our annual conference, and our other contributions to the French studies community, including four highly prestigious prizes that recognise annually some of the best work produced by students and researchers in the field.

-The Society for French Studies is the oldest and largest association in the UK and Ireland, actively representing the interests of scholars and students of French in higher education and sustaining a disciplinary community at a time of rapid change.
-Our internationally renowned journal, French Studies, has appeared continuously since 1946.
-Published by Oxford University Press, it includes articles on the literature, language and culture of France and the wider Francophone world, encompassing periods from the medieval to the modern and contemporary, and covering work on thought and the history of ideas, cultural studies, film, and critical theory.
+The Society for French Studies is the oldest and largest subject association in the UK and Ireland, actively representing the interests of scholars and students of French in higher education and sustaining a disciplinary community at a time of rapid change.
+Our internationally renowned journal, French Studies: A Quarterly Review, has appeared continuously since 1946.
+Published by Liverpool University Press, it includes articles on the literature, language and culture of France and the wider Francophone world, encompassing periods from the medieval to the modern and contemporary, and covering work on thought and the history of ideas, cultural studies, film, and critical theory.
 The journal is valued internationally as the most comprehensive source of reviews of publications in French studies, unmatched in their breadth and quality, and it also includes ‘états-présents’ outlining some of the key developments in the field.
 We have also published for over three decades French Studies Bulletin: A Quarterly Supplement, which is the sister journal to French Studies.
 It publishes short articles on topics spanning all areas as well as on topical issues and debates.

 The Society's annual conference provides a forum for researchers and postgraduate students to present and discuss some of the newest scholarship.